 Nevertheless, it is important to specify that retinol requires a time of adaptation.
 If light bearable redness appears, it does not necessarily require to stop its use but only to space out the applications to one evening in two, even one evening in three.

 First of all, retinoids are photosensitizing molecules: they increase the skin's sensitivity tenfold when exposed to the sun's UV rays.
 Therefore, it is not recommended to apply a retinol-based skin care product in the morning or during the day.
 Instead, use it during your evening routine, before bedtime.
 The next morning, apply a suncream adapted to your phototype.

 Then, before applying a retinol skin care product to your face, we recommend that you perform a skin tolerance test.
 In other words, apply a few drops of the product in question behind the ear, on the wrist or in the crook of the arm and observe what happens.
 If your skin reacts too much, don't apply the retinol treatment to your face.

 Finally, when starting a retinol skin care routine, avoid exfoliating your skin with chemical exfoliants like glycolic or mandelic acid.
 While tolerated by thicker, more oily skin, the combination of retinol with these ingredients can cause severe irritation to sensitive skin.

-QUAN.
-T. & al. Molecular basis of retinol anti-aging properties in naturally aged human skin in vivo.
-International Journal of Cosmetic Science (2016).
+QUAN T. & al. Molecular basis of retinol anti-ageing properties in naturally aged human skin in vivo.
+International Journal of Cosmetic Science (2017).